-- Only install motors with insulation class F (acc. to IEC 60085) or above - Only install cables that meet the requirements on p.28 and p.53.
+- Only install motors with insulation class F (acc. to IEC 60085) or above - Only install cables that meet the requirements on p.27 and p.57.

-The brake function does not ensure personnel safety!
-Hanging load (vertical axes) require an additional mechanical brake which must be safely operated.
+The brake function does not ensure functional safety!
+Danger by falling load (in case of suspended load, vertical axes).
+An additional mechanical brake is required for functional safety, which must be safely operated, e.g. via the Safety Card S1-2 (see p.
+151).